nilportugues/eloquent-mongodb-repository/README.md

 - `composer require nilportugues/eloquent-repository` for a SQL Eloquent implementation.
 - `composer require nilportugues/doctrine-repository` for a SQL Doctrine implementation.

-Doesn't sound handy?
-Let's think of yet another use case you'll love using this. `Functional tests` and `Unitary tests`.

-No database connection will be needed, nor fakes.
-Using an `InMemoryRepository` or `FileSystemRepository` implementation will make those a breeze to code.
-And once the tests finish, all data may be destroyed with no worries at all.

 ## Usage